samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 This staff has 10 charges.
 While holding the staff, you can use any of its properties:

-**Cast Spell.** You can expend 1 of the staff’s charges to cast [Charm Person](/spells/2618964-charm-person), [Command](/spells/2618985-command), or [Comprehend Languages](/spells/2618993-comprehend-languages) from it using your spell save DC.
+**Cast Spell.** You can expend 1 of the staff's charges to cast [Charm Person](/spells/2618964-charm-person), [Command](/spells/2618985-command), or [Comprehend Languages](/spells/2618993-comprehend-languages) from it using your spell save DC.

 **Reflect Enchantment.** If you succeed on a saving throw against an Enchantment spell that targets only you, you can take a Reaction to expend 1 charge from the staff and turn the spell back on its caster as if you had cast the spell.

 **Resist Enchantment.** If you fail a saving throw against an Enchantment spell that targets only you, you can turn your failed save into a successful one.
-You can’t use this property of the staff again until the next dawn.
+You can't use this property of the staff again until the next dawn.

 ***Regaining Charges.*** The staff regains 1d8 + 2 expended charges daily at dawn.
 If you expend the last charge, roll 1d20.
 On a 1, the staff crumbles to dust and is destroyed.